dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-quality-issues-in-text-fields.md

+---
+title: How to detect out-of-range text values
+---
-# Detecting out-of-range text values
+# How to detect out-of-range text values
 Read this guide to learn how to find text values that are too short or too long, which are most likely invalid values stored in a database.

 The data quality checks that detect issues with too short or too long texts are configured in the `text` category in DQOps.